 Cash flows provided by operating activities were \$62.9 million for fiscal 2009 as compared to \$41.1 million for fiscal 2008.
 The increase in cash flows provided by operating activities for fiscal 2009 as compared to the fiscal 2008 was attributable to an increase from changes in working capital by \$12.2 million and an increase in net income as adjusted by non-cash related items by \$9.7 million.
 Cash flows from working capital changes increased by \$20.6 million due to changes in accounts receivable, accounts payable and deferred revenue in fiscal 2009 resulting in net cash inflow aggregating to \$6.6 million as compared to net outflow of \$14.0 million in fiscal 2008.
 The decrease in accounts receivable resulted from higher collections from customers in fiscal 2009 and the increase in deferred revenue was a result of new contracts in our WNS Auto Claims BPO segment.
-The aforesaid increase in cash flows from working capital changes was offset by an increase in net cash outflow by \$2.8 million from changes in other current assets and a decrease in net cash inflow by \$5.6 million from changes in other current liabilities.
-Other current liabilities increased in fiscal 2009 primarily due to accrued interest of \$3.0 million on the Term Loan and an increase in accrued expenses.
-The increase in net income as adjusted by non-cash related items of \$9.7 million was primarily on account of (i) an increase in depreciation and amortization by \$25.3 million primarily due to intangible assets acquired through our acquisition of Call 24-7, BizAps and Aviva Global in fiscal 2009 and (ii) an increase in share-based compensation cost by \$6.6 million due to an increase in RSUs granted in fiscal 2009, which was partially offset by (i) the impairment of intangibles and goodwill amounting to \$15.5 million relating to Trinity Partners, following the bankruptcy of its major client, FMFC, in fiscal 2008, (ii) a decrease in the provision for doubtful debts by \$1.1 million, (iii) a decrease in deferred income taxes by \$3.3 million, (iv) a decrease in net income by \$1.6 million and (v) a decrease in amortization of rent rationalization expense \$1.0 million.
+The aforesaid increase in cash flows from working capital changes was offset by an increase in net cash outflow by \$2.8 million from changes in other current assets and a decrease in net cash inflow by \$5.6 million from changes in other current liabilities increased in fiscal 2009 primarily due to accrued interest of \$3.0 million on the Term Loan and an increase in accrued expenses.
+The increase in net income as adjusted by non-cash related items of \$9.7 million was primarily on account of (i) an increase in depreciation and amortization by \$25.3 million primarily due to intangible assets acquired through our acquisition of Call 24-7, BizAps and Aviva Global in fiscal 2009 and (ii) an increase in share-based compensation cost by \$6.6 million due to an increase in RSUs granted in fiscal 2009, which was partially offset by (i) the impairment of intangibles and goodwill amounting to \$15.5 million relating to Trinity Partners, following the bankruptcy of its major client, FMFC, in fiscal 2008, (ii) a decrease in net income by \$1.6 million and (v) a decrease in amortization of rent rationalization expense \$1.0 million.